juecd/slate/source/index.html.md

 Welcome to **Hako**!
 Here you'll find comprehensive information for integrating with our API endpoints.
 If you have any questions, you can find help in our [Slack community](https://hakosupport.slack.com/) or you may email support@withhako.com.

 The Hako API is organized around REST.
-All requests must include a `content-type` of `application/json` and the body must be a valid JSON.
+All requests must include a `content-type` header of `application/json` and the body must be a valid JSON.

 <aside class="notice">
 If using Postman, be sure to send POST request form data as "x-www-form-urlencoded".